Wayfinding-Software-Software/nodejs-template/README.md

 6. Click the `...` on the codespace that you created
 7. Click "Open in Visual Studio Code" to redirect to your native VS Code

-From here, VS code will prompt github logic and recommend installing important extensions like "Dev Containers" and "GitHub Codespaces"
+From here, VS code will prompt github login and recommend installing important extensions like "Dev Containers" and "GitHub Codespaces".
+It's all very easy and straightforward.

 That's it!
 You can forget about setting up and maintaining dev environments and focus on building apps.